 Summary: The researchers randomly assigned 420 patients to an active treatment group receiving 300 milligrams of Coenzyme Q10 daily (100 milligrams with each meal) or to a control group receiving matching placebo capsules.
 The study lasted two years.
 It was a double-blind study; neither the researchers nor the patients knew who was getting the real Coenzyme Q10 until the study ended.

 The Q-Symbio study results showed that taking 300 milligrams of Coenzyme Q10 a day for two years was just as safe as taking the placebo capsules.
 The adjunctive treatment with Coenzyme Q10 improved the heart failure patients’ symptoms and reduced the incidence of major adverse cardiovascular events including death [Mortensen].

 Safety of Coenzyme Q10 supplements in the KiSel-10 study

 In the period 2013-2015, Professor Urban Alehagen and a team of researchers published the results of the KiSel-10 study.

-Summary: The researchers randomly assigned 443 healthy senior citizens to a treatment group receiving 200 milligrams of Coenzyme Q10 and 200 micrograms of an organic high-selenium yeast daily or to a control group receiving matching placebos.
+Summary: The researchers randomly assigned 443 healthy senior citizens to a treatment group receiving 200 milligrams of organic high-selenium yeast daily or to a control group receiving matching placebos.
 The study lasted four years.
 It was also a double-blind study.

 A 10-year follow-up of the study participants showed that the treatment with Coenzyme Q10 and selenium for four years was significantly associated with better heart function and with reduced cardiovascular mortality.
 Not only were the patients who received the Coenzyme Q10 and selenium better protected during the study, they were also better protected in the years that followed the cessation of the treatment [Alehagen 2015].